RedHatRanger/best_linux_scripts_and_commands/common_commands/systemctl.md

-* To start or restart a service, or multiple services:
+* To start, stop, or restart a service, or multiple services:
 ```
 systemctl start chronyd
 systemctl stop chronyd.service